MacBook internal microphone is not working

-- Open System Preferences (in Applications or you can find via Siri or Spotlight Search)
+- Open System Settings (in Applications or you can find via Siri or Spotlight Search).

-- Now if you speak near to your Mac, the audio input should register.
+- Now, if you speak near your Mac, the Input level bars should fill up.

 - If this isn’t happening, or the Internal Microphone isn’t an option, then your Mac isn’t registering the mic as an input.

 If that seems to be the case, then there are other things to explore to get it working.